 Per the Undergraduate Catalog, you are required to activate and maintain the email account created for you by West Chester University.
 I will not use any other email account to communicate with you.
 I do not have internet access from home.
 I do not forward my email to my phone.
-I check my email twice a day.
-I am not "wired" to the internet like most people.
-I follow the rules of productivity laid out in The Time Trap by Alec Mackenzie.
-This means that a full day might pass before I respond to any messages that you send to me.
+This means that a day or two might pass before I respond to any messages that you send to me.
 Plan ahead.